 In the same way that shoppers seek artisanal craftsmanship and unique gifts here, foodies flock to the Campo Pequeno food stalls for Portuguese dishes with innovative flair.

-Nestled under the ancient citadel (Cidadela de Cascais), the elegant historic center transforms in winter months with the quaint Cascais Christmas Market (Mercado de Natal) and Cascais Christmas Village (Cascais Vila Natal).
+Nestled under the ancient citadel (Cidadela de Cascais), the quaint historic center transforms in the winter months with the Cascais Christmas Market (Mercado de Natal) and Cascais Christmas Village (Cascais Vila Natal).

-The ambiance overall evokes Lisboa’s winter wonderland.
-But on a scale appropriate to Cascais’ intimate environment.
+Christmas in Cascais evokes an ambience similar to Lisbon’s winter wonderland.
+But on a cozy scale appropriate to Cascais’ intimate environment.

 Firstly, the reason for the season isn’t forgotten.
 A life-size Nativity scene (Nascimento de Jesus) graces the bustling downtown.

-Twinkling lights shine throughout the town and beside the blue Cascais Bay (Baía de Cascais).
+Twinkling lights shine throughout the town and sparkle beside the blue Cascais Bay (Baía de Cascais).

 Cascais Christmas Market